tailcallhq/tailcallhq.github.io/docs/guides/operators.md

 ## @addField

 The `@addField` operator simplifies data structures and queries by adding a field that _inlines_ or flattens a nested field or node within your schema.
-It works by modifying the schema and the data transformation process, simplifiying how nested data is accessed and presented.
+It works by modifying the schema and the data transformation process, simplifying how nested data is accessed and presented.

 For instance, consider a schema: